How Carbonite Online Backup Works

 - This article is for Windows and Mac

 Carbonite installs a small program on your computer that effortlessly backs up your user-created data to Carbonite's secure servers.
 During the installation, you'll have two options for how you'd like your data to be backed up:

-- Having Carbonite automatically back up your users folders - This option backs up your users folders (C:\Users on computers running the Windows operating system and /Volumes/Users/ on computers running the Mac operating system).
+- Having Carbonite automatically back up your user folders - This option backs up your user folders (C:\Users on computers running the Windows operating system and /Volumes/Users/ on computers running the Mac operating system).
 These folders usually contain your documents, pictures, user settings, desktop files, music, etc.

 - Having Carbonite include nothing in your backup - This option does not back up anything on your system automatically but instead lets you manually select files for backup.

 Once installed, Carbonite runs quietly in the background to upload your files to the Carbonite servers without interfering with your normal computer use.
 Carbonite uses VSS (Volume Shadowcopy Service) to make copies of open files so that your backup doesn't interrupt your normal tasks.
 This means that you can use the computer normally while Carbonite runs its restoreTo download files from Carbonite’s servers to your computer. and backup operations.
 If Carbonite is interrupted, it will resume at the file it left off on when it was last powered on and connected to the Internet.

 Before your files are sent to our servers, they are encrypted on your computer.
 Once encrypted, they are sent via a secure connection to the Carbonite servers.
 Carbonite does not make duplicates of files on your system and does not store any information on your computer.
 The only files Carbonite keeps on your computer are the files that run the backup program.